david-demainlalune/simple_ftp/README.md

 # SimpleFtp

-this gems wraps Net::FTP and wraps two utility methods:
+this gems wraps Net::FTP and adds two utility methods:

 ## rmdir!(directory_path)

-will remove a directory specified as argument and its content.
+will remove a directory and its content with no warning.

 ## put_dir(local_directory, remote_directory = File.basename(local_directory))

 copies local_directory to remote_directory.
 remote_directory is not a path but a basename, it will appear in the current remote pwd.
+File transfers will be made in whatever mode the session is set (text or binary see ).

+## dev Installation

+		git clone projet
+		bundle install
+		gem build simple_ftp.gemspec
+		gem install ./simple_ftp-x.x.x.gem

+## testing

+		bundle exec rspec spec

+needs a live real world ftp server for integration test. server configuration done in.
+This file must be created (it is ignored by git).

+		spec/test_ftp_config.yml

+an example config is provided.
+Be smart and don't use a live production server.

 ## Installation